andifalk/secure-oauth2-oidc-workshop/bonus-labs/quarkus-server-app/README.md

 | ckent    | clark.kent@example.com   | kent     | LIBRARY_ADMIN   |

 We will use [Keycloak](https://keycloak.org) as identity provider.
-Please again make sure you have setup and running keycloak as described in [Setup Keycloak](../setup_keycloak/README.md)
+Please again make sure you have set up and running keycloak as described in [Setup Keycloak](../../setup/README.md).

 <hr>